-- Please avoid flirting of any kind and withhold displays of romantic affection including within your own team (with the exception of spouses). - Please ignore any stares, whistles, or comments from Hondurans. - No pierced body jewelry other than earrings should be visible.
-Men should not wear earrings. - Hondurans are extremely gracious and giving be cautious to not unintentionally suggest you would like something as they will quickly sacrifice and give you whatever they think you want. - Hondurans are extremely relational slow down and take the time to talk, it's more important than your agenda or task.
+- Please avoid flirting of any kind and withhold displays of romantic affection- including within your own team (with the exception of spouses). - Please ignore any stares, whistles, or comments from Hondurans. - No pierced body jewelry other than earrings should be visible.
+Men should not wear earrings. - Tattoos will need to be covered when attending an event at a church or a school.

+- Hondurans are extremely gracious and giving be cautious to not unintentionally suggest you would like something as they will quickly sacrifice and give you whatever they think you want. - Hondurans are extremely relational slow down and take the time to talk, it's more important than your agenda or task.